-This destination trip report will cover the town of Vang Vieng and its sights and activities and answer the question whether or not it is worth it to include on your Laos itinerary.
+In this trip report we travel to the town of Vang Vieng and explore its sights and activities, answering the question whether or not this destination is worth it to include on your Laos itinerary.

 When I was still in the planning stage of my trip I was unsure whether or not I should include a stop in Vang Vieng.
 On the plus side the scenery looked amazing, there seemed to be plenty to do in and around town.